knative/docs/blog/articles/event-driven-image-bigquery-processing-pipelines.md

    eventing backbone where right events are delivered to right event consumers without producers or consumers having to know about how the events are routed.
-3. **Custom events and event replies**: In Knative, all events are [CloudEvents](https://cloudevents.io/).
-It's useful to have a standard format for events and various SDKs to read/write them.
+3. **Custom events and event replies**: In Knative, all events are [CloudEvents](https://cloudevents.io/), so it's useful to have a standard format for events and various SDKs to read/write them.
 Knative supports custom events and event replies.
 Any service can receive an event, do some processing, create a custom event with new data, and reply back to the broker